Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 There are many treatments available to relieve the symptoms caused by neuropathy.

-This may include medication for nausea and vomiting, painkillers for sensory neuropathy or treatment to help with erectile dysfunction.
+This may include medication for feeling or being sick, painkillers for sensory neuropathy or treatment to help with erectile dysfunction.

-Keeping your blood sugar levels within your target range and also your blood fat levels (cholesterol) and blood pressure can also help to improve the symptoms of neuropathy and reduce the progression of the nerve damage.
+Keeping your diabetes well managed and your cholesterol and blood pressure within your target range can also help to improve the symptoms of neuropathy and help stop the nerve damage from getting worse.

 You should also check your feet every day and have your feet checked by a healthcare professional once a year.
 This is particularly important if you think you’ve lost the feeling in your feet.
 Speak to your diabetes healthcare team for advice if you think you’re developing any signs of neuropathy.